 It's tough for investors to choose funds, with over 3,000 available.
 So, we do some of the hard work for you and whittle the universe down to c.
 100 funds on our Selection list and circa 40 on the Core Selection.
 You can then use the Chelsea Research Tables as a guide, with the comfort of knowing that your dedicated research team has interviewed every manager and every fund has undergone a rigorous process to earn its place in our research tables or you can choose any of the funds available on the Chelsea FundStore.
 Over the years, the performance of our Core Selection has added considerable value.
-You can read more or watch our video.
+Watch our video to find out more.

 We are very lucky at Chelsea, as our size and press presence means that we have access to virtually all managers on a one-to-one basis.
 Most fund selectors are not given the opportunity to cross-examine fund managers on their process and investments.